WhiteRabbitSystems/terraform-provider-stripe/docs/resources/invoice.md

 - `discount_promotion_code` (String) The promotion code applied to create this discount.
 - `discount_start` (Number) Date that the coupon was applied.
 - `discount_subscription` (String) The subscription that this coupon is applied to, if it is applied to a particular subscription.
+- `discount_subscription_item` (String) The subscription item that this coupon is applied to, if it is applied to a particular subscription item.
 - `ending_balance` (Number) Ending customer balance after the invoice is finalized.
 Invoices are finalized approximately an hour after successful webhook delivery or when payment collection is attempted for the invoice.
 If the invoice has not been finalized yet, this will be null.
 - `hosted_invoice_url` (String) The URL for the hosted invoice page, which allows customers to view and pay an invoice.
 If the invoice has not been finalized yet, this will be null.
 - `id` (String) Unique identifier for the object.
 This property is always present unless the invoice is an upcoming invoice.
 See [Retrieve an upcoming invoice](https://stripe.com/docs/api/invoices/upcoming) for more details.